 How to make a quick berry sauce for Panna Cotta

 Even if you use fresh or frozen fruit, it’s a snap to make.
-The sauce is delicious, with a variety of berries, some sweet and others tart.
-You don’t even need to add lemon juice because the flavors will complement each other without it.
+The sauce is delicious, with various berries, some sweet and others tart.
+You don’t need to add lemon juice because the flavors will complement each other without it.
 You can leave off the cinnamon, although it’s highly recommended.
 It gives this berry sauce a distinct flavor.

-- Add 2 cups of mixed berries (raspberries, red current black current and blackberries) to a saucepan.
+- Add 2 cups of mixed berries (raspberries, red currant, black currant, and blackberries) to a saucepan.

-- Add in half a cup of sugar and half a cup of water Bring the water to a boil.
+- Add half a cup of sugar and half a cup of water.
+Bring the water to a boil.

 - When the berries are mushy, mix them into a sauce using an immersion blender.
-(The berries will soften even faster if they were frozen.)
+(The berries will soften even faster if they are frozen.)

-- Lastly, to activate the starch, add the cinnamon and cornstarch and bring to a boil.
+- Lastly, to activate the starch, add the cinnamon and cornstarch and bring them to a boil.

 - This will thicken into a smoothly flowing sauce, excellent for spreading over panna cotta.

 - It took me about 10 min to complete this sauce for Panna Cotta.